djl218/java-coding-challenge/README.md

 Finally there is a `Client` class.
 This class was created in order to perform tests on the Server.

 <h2>Tests</h2>

+*  Only numbers that are nine decimal digits in length will be added to the InputQueue

 *  Server shuts down when a client inputs "terminate"